Causes of the 1948 Palestinian expulsion and flight: 1930s: Peel Commission's plan and Yishuv's reaction

-According to Nur Masalha, heavy Zionist lobbying had been necessary for the Peel commission to propose this "in the last resort" compulsory transfer.
+According to Nur Masalha, extensive lobbying by Zionist leaders had been necessary for the Peel commission to propose this "in the last resort" compulsory transfer.
 Shertok, Weizmann and Ben-Gurion had travelled to London to talk it over, not only with members of the commission, but also with numerous politicians and officials whom the commission would be likely to consult.
-This solution was embraced by Zionist leaders.
+Zionist leaders supported this solution.
 Masalha also says that Ben-Gurion saw partition only as an intermediate stage in the establishment of Israel, before the Jewish state could expand to all of Palestine using force.

 According to Morris, Arab leaders, such as Emir Abdullah of Transjordan and Nuri as-Said of Iraq, supported the idea of a population transfer.
 However, while Ben-Gurion was in favor of the Peel plan, he and other Zionist leaders considered it important that it be publicized as a British plan and not a Zionist plan.
 To this end, Morris quotes Moshe Sharett, director of the Jewish Agency's Political Department, who said (during a meeting of the Jewish Agency Executive (JAE) on 7 May 1944) to consider the British Labour Party Executive's resolution supporting transfer:

 All of the other members of the JAE present, including several individuals who would later become Israeli ministers, spoke favorably of the transfer principle.
 Morris summarises the attitude of the Jewish Agency Executive on 12 June 1938 as: "all preferred a 'voluntary' transfer; but most were also agreeable to a compulsory transfer."

 At the Zionist Congress, held in Zurich, the Peel Commission's plan was discussed and rejected on the ground that a larger share of Palestine should be assigned to the Jewish state.
 According to Masalha, forced transfer was accepted as morally just by a majority, although many doubted its feasibility.
 Partition, however, was not acceptable for Ussishkin, head of the Jewish National Fund, who said:

 The immediately succeeding Woodhead Commission, called to "examine the Peel Commission plan in detail and to recommend an actual partition plan" effectively removed the idea of transfer from the options under consideration by the British.

 According to Masalha "the defeat of the partition plan in no way diminished the determination of the Ben-Gurion camp ... to continue working for the removal of the native population."
 In November 1937 a Population Transfer Committee was appointed to investigate the practicalities of transfer.
 It discussed details of the costs, specific places for relocation of the Palestinians, and the order in which they should be transferred.
 In view of the need for land it concluded that the rural population should be transferred before the townspeople, and that a village by village manner would be best.
 In June 1938 Ben-Gurion summed up the mood in the JAE: "I support compulsory transfer.
 I do not see anything immoral in it."
 Regarding the unwillingness of the British to implement it, land expropriation was seen as a major mechanism to precipitate a Palestinian exodus.
 Also the remaining Palestinians should not be left with substantial landholdings.